A method to assess trustworthiness of machine coding at scale: Fully worked example

-We apply the trained model to $n = 286$ responses in the uncoded new data set.
+We apply the trained model to $n = 286$ responses in the un-coded data set.
 This machine coding returns a measurement of $E_C = 0.409$.
-With this measurement, we calculate the statistical uncertainty from eqn. \ref{eqn:sigma_EC_stats}, giving $\sigma_{E_C} = \sqrt{0.409*(1-0.409)/286} = 0.029$.
+With this measurement, we calculate the statistical uncertainty from Eqn. \ref{eqn:sigma_EC_stats}, giving $\sigma_{E_C} = \sqrt{0.409*(1-0.409)/286} = 0.029$.